airera/study-sra/README.md

 This repository contains the following files:

 ```
-├── data: all data used in this study
+├── figures: all data used in this study
-│   ├── processed: pre-processed data for further analysis and use
+│   ├── Reference Model Draft.pdf : initial draft of an abstract reference model of NLP4RE tools
-│   └── raw: original data as collected
+│   └── Research Preview Method Overview.pdf : illustration of the applied research method
 ├── process : material for the SRA creation process following Nakagawa et al.
 │   ├── 1 - information source identification : elicitation of potential sources of requirements
 │   │   ├── stakeholders : elicitation of requirements from NLP4RE tool users and developers